Tes3awy/OpenCV-3.2.0-Compiling-on-Raspberry-Pi/README.md

 	'3.0.0'
 #Done

-# # Watch to get updates.
-I will be posting how to connect Raspberry Pi to PC with Ethernet Cable (no internet needed)
+# Watch this repo to get updates.
+I will be posting how to connect Raspberry Pi to PC with ETHERNET CABLE (no internet needed)